 When you look at the disconnect above, it can seem like the solution is simple.
 CEOs view speed of software delivery as critical.
 DevOps addresses this need, and the enterprise starts exceeding all its goals in short order.
 The reality is that it’s not so easy.

 DevOps is a mature, but rapidly evolving discipline.
 One of its hallmarks is the ability to boost delivery speed.
-The same Forrester survey reveals that, while there was general consensus around aligning app development and delivery with business goals, very few organizations are actually doing so.
+A Forrester survey revealed that, while there was general consensus around aligning application development and delivery with business goals, very few organizations are actually doing so.

 Without business alignment, the gains in speed offered by DevOps may not be providing the business benefits required.
 Further, DevOps may result in teams dedicating resources and investments to efforts that don’t support key objectives.
 In short, they can increase waste and inefficiency.

 Eighty-six percent of respondents said it’s important to align software delivery practices with the overall objectives of the business.
 While it’s one thing to understand that conceptually, it’s another to start running the business that way.

 It is for these reasons that the adoption of BizOps approaches has emerged as such a critical imperative, and such a vital complement to DevOps.
 BizOps is a framework for data-driven decision making.
 This approach helps put business outcomes at the center of everything, from value management to development to IT operations.
 Through BizOps, teams can correlate IT outputs with business results, such as conversion rates, sales per hour, user retention rates, and so on.